tableau/connector-plugin-sdk/docs/oauth.md

 ## Instance URL/Custom Domain
 Some authorization servers have a single global endpoint, such as https://accounts.google.com/o/oauth2/.
 Others have different instances, for example Okta would have a different instance URL for each customer.
 If your authorization server or IDP has different instances, then enable OAUTH_CAP_SUPPORTS_CUSTOM_DOMAIN.
 In this case the end users will be prompted for the URL when connecting.

-## Multiple Embedded OAuth Configs (Available in Tableau 2023.1+)
+## Multiple Embedded OAuth Configs (Tableau 2023.1+)
 The plugin developer may add multiple embedded OAuth configs to the plugin starting in Tableau 2023.1.
 Each should have a new element `<oauthConfigId>`.
 This should be unique and is displayed in the UI.
 The user will be prompted to select from the available configurations when creating a connection.

 ![Image](../assets/connection-dialog-oauth-configs.png)

-Multiple OAuth configs may also be specified independent of the plugin using site-level custom OAuth config (Tableau Server/Online) and external custom OAuth config (Tableau Desktop/Prep).
+OAuth configs may also be specified independent of the plugin using site-level OAuth clients or by installing in the Tableau directory for desktop applications.
 See below for more information.

 # OAuth on Tableau Desktop/Tableau Prep
 Tableau Desktop uses a shared client ID and client secret which is embedded in the plugin.
 It also uses localhost callbacks to receive the authorization code response.
 The plugin developer (or whoever provides the OAuth config) must ensure that the localhost or loopback callback URLs are configured on the whitelist for the authorization server.